-Lysicrates Prize 2019
+The Lysicrates Prize 2020

-Playwrights submit the first 15 – 20 minutes (approximately 20 pages) of a new play for The Lysicrates Prize, where it is assessed by a team of professional readers.
+You will need to submit the first 15 minutes (approximately 15 pages) to The Lysicrates Prize and your play will be assessed by a team of professional readers.

 The Lysicrates Prize is a philanthropic initiative presented by The Lysicrates Foundation and produced by Griffin Theatre Company.

 The winner of the 2019 Lysicrates Prize was playwright Jane Bodie for Tell Me You Love Me.
 The two runners-up were Julian Larnach for Leviathan and Katy Warner for Appropriate.